Suzy Cortez Flaunts Bombshell Bod In Minuscule Floral-Print Spandex

 “I like your post,” a second fan commented.

-“Working you out would be fun,” another fan wrote with the addition of a few flames.
+“Working you out would be fun,” wrote a third, with the addition of a few flame emoji.

-“Very very very strong body,” a fourth social media user wrote.
+“Very very very strong body,” a fourth social media user admired.